sav-che/TL-2/Authors/Dodge, Bernard Ogilvie {std. B.O. Dodge} (Suppl.).md

-> [!cite] BHL link: this entry starts at [page 14](https://www.biodiversitylibrary.org/item/103835#page/24/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 14](https://www.biodiversitylibrary.org/page/33260002) of TL-2 Suppl.
 VI.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 > [!example] See also [[Dodge, Bernard Ogilvie {std.
 B.O.
 Dodge}|first entry]] for this author

 ### Author

 \* Dodge, Bernard Ogilvie (1872-1960), American botanist, born 18 Apr 1872 at Manston, Wisconsin, died 9 Aug 1960, New York, grew up on a Wisconsin farm, enrolled in the University of Wisconsin 1895 for a single year, later teaching and studying, graduated from Milwaukee Normal School 1901, some time at Madison, assistant at Columbia (N.Y.), Ph.D.
-1912, 1909-1920 at Columbia, instructor, since 1928 as plant pathologist at the New York Botanical Garden. (*B.O.
-Dodge*).
+1912, 1909-1920 at Columbia, instructor, since 1928 as plant pathologist at the New York Botanical Garden.
+**Abbreviated name**: *B.O.
+Dodge*

 #### Herbarium and types